Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/c_multinode_zos/_index.md

 > **Note**
 >
-> When using multi- node architecture, the allocated space in the catalog file is 10% greater than when working in a standalone Transfer CFT.
+> When using multi-node architecture, the allocated space in the catalog file is 10% greater than when working in a standalone Transfer CFT.

 ## Recovery